EgbieAndersonUku1/django_2fa_recovery_codes/README.md

 If you already have an existing Django project, skip to Existing project :

 - then follow the steps in this guide that apply to integration (skipping project creation).
+- In this walkthrough we will not be using Redis, Memecache to create a cache in the settings.py, we do nothing an allow it to defualt the memory cache

 ---